Lyvora/lyvora-documentation/03 Protocol.md

 In the future, the protocol may issue reputation NFTs to attest to user credibility.
  # On-Chain Events
-### Events emitted by the protocol include:
+### The protocol emits public on-chain events such as:

-- Escrow creation.
+- Escrow creation

-- Payment status updates.
+- Payment updates

-- Dispute initiation and resolution.
+- Dispute initiation and resolution

-- Ratings recorded.
+- Feedback and ratings

-These events enable public auditability and transparency.
+These events ensure full transparency and public auditability.
 # Future Roadmap: Oracle Integration
 Currently, delivery confirmation is handled through SaaS API integrations with logistics partners.
 In the future, Lyvora will integrate decentralized oracle providers compatible with the SUI blockchain to bring delivery confirmations fully on-chain.